Living with Worms

 - Sour smell and lots of tiny vinegar flies.
 Add wet shredded newspaper or straw.

 - Ants – probably because something sweet is in the compost, or the compost is too dry.
 Remove sweet stuff or add water.

 - It’s normal to have slaters, springtales, mites and other organisms in the worm farm.
 If it is not bugging you (ha ha), more life is a good thing!

-Have a separate worm farm for your dog poo and don’t use castings from this farm on your vegetable area- use them in your general garden or around trees.
+Have a separate worm farm for your dog poo and don’t handle the castings directly or put on your vegetable area — but use them in your ornamental garden or around trees.
 Get the full low down on our ‘what to do with doggy doo‘ page.

 Cream of Worm Soup.